Fall of Outremer: The Siege of Acre

 By this time, it was now too late in the year to march against Acre, and the Mamluk campaign was postponed to the spring.
 Acre attempted one more attempt at negotiations, sending several envoys to Cairo.
 Khalil refused to receive them, and they were thrown into prison where they did not survive for long.
 When the weather permitted, Khalil set out from Cairo, in March 1291.
 The Mamluk army, augmented by several Syrian contingents, greatly outnumbered the crusaders.
 The army included substantial siege engines from fortresses across the Mamluk empire.
 On 5 April 1291, Khalil's army arrived before Acre with their vast forces.
 The Siege of Acre had begun.

 The crusaders appeals for aid met with little success.
 England had sent a few knights and some reinforcements came from Henry II, who fortified the walls and sent troops led by Amalric of Tyre.
 The only major contingent to leave were the Genoese, who had concluded a separate treaty with Khalil.
 The forces facing the Mamluks were divided into four components.
 The first under the orders of Jean I de Grailly and Otto de Grandson.
-The second under the orders of Henry II and Konrad von Feuchtwangen, the new Grand Master of the Teutonic Knights.
+The second under the orders of Henry II and Conrad of Feuchtwangen, the new Grand Master of the Teutonic Knights.
 The third was under the orders of Jean de Villiers and the grand master of the Order of St. Thomas of Acre.
 The fourth was under the orders of the grand masters of the Templars and St. Lazarus, Guillaume de Beaujeu and Thomas de Sainville.The Christians were hopelessly outnumbered and, fortunately, many women and children had been evacuated to Cyprus in March.
 As the sultan's siege began, terms of surrender were discussed.
 Khalil offered to allow the Christians to depart as long as the city was left undamaged.
 The Franks refused, apparently concerned at the dishonour of such a concession of defeat.
 As the Mamluks pounded Acre with their siege engines, the Christians made some vain attempts to launch counterattacks outside the city gates.
 They were quickly dispatched, and their heads presented to the sultan.